w3c/i-slide/README.md

 `i-slide.js` automatically registers the ISlide component and associates it with the `i-slide` tagname; you do not need any additional script to start making use of `i-slide`elements.

-The `i-slide.js` module can also be imported with a query string to automatically replace elements matching a selector set in a `selector` parameter with `i-slide` elements - in that case, the `src` attribute of the `i-slide` element will be copied from either an `href`, `src` or `data-islide-src` attribute present in the original element.
+The `i-slide.js` module can also be imported with a query string to automatically replace elements matching a selector set in a `selector` parameter with `i-slide` elements - in that case, the `src` attribute of the `i-slide` element will be copied from either an `href`, `src` or `data-islide-src` attribute present in the original element; and the `srcref` attribute from a matching `data-islide-srcref` attribute.
 This mode allows to use i-slide on regular markup.
 For instance:
 ```html
 <script src="i-slide.js?selector=a.islide" type="module"></script>
 <body>